inside.ewu.edu

 Satisfies: a university graduation requirement–global studies.

 A comprehensive examination of water resources.
-This class examines the role of the hydrologic cycle and the geography of freshwater in human-environment interactions with an emphasis on national and international water resource issues.
+Examines the role of the hydrologic cycle and the geography of freshwater in human-environment interactions with an emphasis on national and international water resource issues.
+Companion course to GEOS 315L or PLAN 315L.

 PLAN 317.
 RESOURCES AND CONSERVATION.
 5 Credits.